pulp/pulp_rpm/docs/installation.rst

 Install ``pulp_rpm``
 ********************

-Users should install from **either** PyPI or source or use ansible-pulp installer.
+Users should install from **either** PyPI or source or use pulp_installer installer.
 In case of PyPI or source installation in virtual environment make sure the environment has enabled usage of system wide packages.
 You can achieve that with flag ``--system-site-packages`` at environment creation time or with option in ``pyvenv.cfg`` file in root directory of virtual environment.